ni/semi-test-library-dotnet/docs/UserGuide/ConfiguringInstrumentSessions.md

 ### Measure Settings

-To configure common measurement settings when operating in either constant voltage or current mode with NI DCPower instruments use the `DCPowerMeasureSettings` class.
+Use the `DCPowerMeasureSettings` class to configure common measurement settings when operating in constant voltage or current mode with NI-DCPower instruments.

 Example Usage: